 During college, Tim and I went to see the movie Joni.
 After the movie, I made a few comments about it.
 One such comment was, “How could that white girl wash that black girl’s hair with her bare hands?”
 Tim looked at me and said, “Jan, you are prejudiced!”
 Of course I responded with, “No, I love everybody.”
 But I was blinded to myself.

 Sometimes prejudice is obvious; out in the open for all to see.
 But sometimes it’s hidden deep behind the secret walls of our heart.
-Watch the video below for more on the subject of racism and be challenged to carry each others burdens and so fulfill the law of Christ.
+Watch this video for more on the subject of racism and be challenged to carry each others burdens and so fulfill the law of Christ.

 Recommended books on Racial Reconciliation: